grave or even gloomy in character

 smirks at his own joke, then sits in the shadows and pores over a newspaper.

-the remains of something that has been destroyed or broken up
+the remains of something that has been destroyed

 (At the other side of the stage, BRADY rises majestically from his